CPS-Cornell/course/docs/pages/rubric.md

 ## **1. Introduction (15 points):**

 The introduction should give a concise and clear overview of the contents of the lab, including core concepts from lecture, and provide a compelling motivation for the work.
+Place the key concepts of the lab into context with regards to CPS design principles.
+Motivate the need for the experiments conducted in the lab and how your results impact key system architecture design choices.

 - **13–15 points**: Clearly states the objectives, background, and relevance of the experiment.
 Provides sufficient context for the problem.
 - **9–12 points**: Adequate discussion of objectives and background, with some lack of depth or clarity.
 - **5–8 points**: Limited or unclear description of objectives and background.
 - **0–4 points**: Missing or unrelated to the experiment.

 ## **2. Methodology (20 points)**

 Each step of your work should be clearly documented.
 Short, relevant snippets of code or pseudocode that are critical to core concepts should be included and thoroughly explained.
 Be sure to convey your knowledge and mastery of the material at hand.
+Include explanation for any functions or code elements that are critical to functionality of your code.
+Highlight any engineering and debugging challenges that you faced while implementing the lab as well as how you overcame them.

 - **17–20 points**: Detailed description of the procedures, hardware, software, and configurations used.
 Diagrams and schematics are clear and accurate.
 - **13–16 points**: Adequate description of the procedures with minor omissions or unclear details.